Flexible CSV Importer

 Takes a CSV file and creates people, adds facts and creates spouse and parent-child relationships in Family Historian.
 Columns in the CSV file can be mapped to the appropriate fields using an interface in the plugin - fixed column formatting or naming is not required.

-The type of use I had in mind when creating this was import of a variety of data that a one-name or place study might be interested in.
+The type of use intended when creating this was import of a variety of data that a one-name or place study might be interested in.
 For example, baptism transcripts which may include birth and baptism names, parents names and address all in the one line.
-Custom reference numbers allow for individuals to be linked across lines of the CSV to create larger family records eg where the same parents had multiple children baptised.
+Custom references allow for individuals to be linked across lines of the CSV to create larger family records, e.g. where the same parents had multiple children baptised.

-This plugin is intended for use in a new file, and will not link to individuals already present in the database.
+This plugin is intended for use in a new Project, and will not link to individuals already present in the database.

-Please check the import results carefully and let me know if there are any bugs.
+Please check the import results carefully and report any bugs in the FHUG Plugin Discussions Forum.

 Version 1.1 will append to, rather than overwrite, duplicated note fields and citation text fields.
 It also creates new facts instead of overwriting data if an individual has the same field type listed in multiple rows of the data.